jolotorrente/SauceDemo_TestAutomation_Browser/README.md

    - Checkout
  - Non-Functional

+LIMITATION:
+Saucedemo does not APIs therefore, API Tests are out-of-scope on this sample Test Automation Coverage

 DOCUMENTATION:
 Each Robot Framework test file (`.robot`) contains its own embedded documentation using the `Documentation` setting.